SnowdogApps/magento2-alpaca-theme/README.md

 `composer require vendor/theme-frontend-child-theme`

 ### Components
-`theme-frontend-colibri/Snowdog_Components` it's separate [fractal.build](https://fractal.build/guide/) project integrated with Magento 2 Theme.
+`theme-frontend-alpaca/Snowdog_Components` it's separate [fractal.build](https://fractal.build/guide/) project integrated with Magento 2 Theme.
 It is not set as a separate composer package (neither separate git repository) to work with Magento theme easier and faster.
 But you can work on components separately and run them outside of Magento.

-#### To build custom components based on Colibri components:
+#### To build custom components based on Alpaca components:

 1. Copy-paste `package.json`, `gulpfile.js`, `.eslintignore`, `.eslintrc`, `.sass-lint.yml`, `.stylelintrc` files into `theme-frontend-<child-theme>/Snowdog_Components`:

 2. Update project names in `package.json` and `gulpfile.js`

-3. Copy `styles.scss` from `theme-frontend-colibri/Snowdog_Components/docs/styles/` and add child project variables import there.
+3. Copy `styles.scss` from `theme-frontend-alpaca/Snowdog_Components/docs/styles/` and add child project variables import there.
 The file should look like this:

 ```scss